NikunjVashishtha/NikunjVashishtha/README.md

 Hi, I’m
 # @NikunjVashishtha

-A self-inspired developer not yet reached up to professional level but trying to be one.
+A self-inspired developer not yet reached up to professional level but tryna be one.

-I’m currently learning a bunch of languages including C++, HTML, CSS, JS, Java, Python, PHP, SQL, and soon more.
+I’m currently learning a bunch of languages including `C++, HTML, CSS, JS, Java, Python, PHP, SQL`, and soon more.

-I’m working on Cosmos, my web project located at https://cosmos-fa603.web.app .
+I’m working on [Cosmos](), my web project located [@Cosmos](https://cosmos-in.web.app).

 <!---
 NikunjVashishtha/NikunjVashishtha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.